 Images by 431art, Libor Bednarik and Bert Janssen

 In 2015, Miche was awarded a scholarship to undertake a full-time PhD within the Centre for Agroecology, Water and Resilience at Coventry University (CAWR).
-Her research focuses on how the practice of art as an aesthetic of the everyday can inspire and inform research methodologies for what she describes as knowledge justice.
-As part of the transdisciplinary research culture at CAWR, Miche’s dedication is to exploring the artful in science, and the scienceful in art to enhance fuller ways of knowing.
+Her doctoral research, The Artful Bodymind, focuses on art as an embodied sense-making process in the everyday.
+True to the transdisciplinary research culture at CAWR, her research enhances fuller ways of knowing through enlivening research methodologies for knowledge justice.

-Miche’s practice research doctorate is an inquiry into and through her own practice as an artist working within ritual forms and artist residencies.
-Poetics of Practice is the convivial aesthetic from within which both her body of art and her doctoral research emerge.
-As a new paradigm ethic of interconnectedness, her continuum of engagement is anchored within the dialogues and artful exchanges with her collaborative thinking partner Flora Gathorne-Hardy.
+Miche’s practice research doctorate is an inquiry into and through her own practice as an artist working within ritual forms, collaborative co-inquiry and artist residencies.
+Poetics of Practice is the daily convivial aesthetic from within which her lived inquiry, body of art and her doctoral research emerge.
+Cultivating an ethics of being is core to her practice and is anchored within the dialogues and artful exchanges with Flora Gathorne-Hardy her collaborative thinking partner.

-Her doctoral fieldwork has brought Miche into an enlivened relationship with people and place.
-Her artistic interventions have unfolded in fields, gardens, galleries, farms, educational settings and domestic homes in the UK and South Africa.
-These diverse research inquiries have developed into on-going relationships with the Sustainability Institute, Stellenbosch University and Spier Farm, South Africa.
+The doctoral fieldwork within South Africa has brought Miche into an transformative encounters with people and place.
+Her artistic research interventions have unfolded in fields, gardens, galleries, farms, educational settings and domestic homes in the UK and South Africa.
+These diverse exchanges have developed into on-going relationships with the Sustainability Institute, Stellenbosch University and Spier Farm, South Africa.

 HANDS IN SOIL